sundara26071978/agents-towards-production/README.md

 ## ⚠️ Disclaimer

-**IMPORTANT: READ BEFORE USE**

-This repository is provided for educational and informational purposes only.
-The authors, contributors, and maintainers:

-- **Take no responsibility** for the use, misuse, or consequences of implementing any code, techniques, or recommendations contained herein
-- **Do not endorse, verify, or guarantee** the legitimacy, security, reliability, or trustworthiness of any third-party companies, tools, services, or individuals referenced or featured
+**Educational use only.** Authors disclaim all responsibility for use, misuse, or consequences.
+We do not endorse, verify, or guarantee third-party companies, tools, or services referenced herein.
+Not liable for damages, losses, security breaches, or fraudulent activities by referenced parties.
-- **Are not liable** for any damages, losses, financial harm, security breaches, or issues arising from the use of this content
-- **Do not warrant** that any code or implementations are free from vulnerabilities, malicious content, or unintended behavior
-- **Disclaim all responsibility** for any fraudulent activities, scams, or malicious actions by any parties whose code, tools, or services are referenced

-**User Responsibilities:**
-- Conduct thorough due diligence and security audits before using any third-party tools or services
-- Verify the legitimacy and reputation of all companies and individuals before engaging with their products
-- Test all code in isolated environments before production deployment
-- Ensure compliance with applicable laws, regulations, and security best practices
-- Assume full responsibility for any consequences of using this content
+**Your responsibility:** Conduct due diligence, verify legitimacy, test in isolation, ensure legal compliance.
+Security tools require ethical use with proper authorization.

-By using this repository, you acknowledge that you have read, understood, and agree to this disclaimer.
+By using this repository, you agree to this disclaimer.

 ---